-While the central government bears the primary responsibility for State's international obligations to promote and protect human rights.
+While the central government bears the primary responsibility for for the protection and promotion of human rights, local and regional governments (LRGs) have a complementary role to play, which varies according to each national context.
+Indeed, within their competences, LRGs take a lot of legislative, budgetary, administrative, promotional, educational and other measures that fulfil their State's international obligations to promote and protect human rights.
 For instance, the right to education, the right to adequate housing and the principle of non-discrimination are often enshrined in the State's Constitution or other national legislation.
 But these are in fact frequently implemented at subnational level, through the public services that LRGs provide to their residents.